• Home

 It’s the injured party who should forgive.
 There’s a great quote about unforgiveness I want to reference here, because I don’t want anyone to think I support holding grudges.

-Forgiveness must come.
-Not because someone asked for it, but because it’s the right thing to do.
+Not because someone asked for it, but because it’s a good thing to do.

 Saying you forgive someone is not the same as forgiving someone.